Feed on

 It’s quiet again.
 He’ll be back.
 For my credit card.

-Where’s my omelette, dammit?
+Where’s MY omelette, dammit?

 I grab the wallet and run through the past week’s transactions in my head.
 I pick a piece of plastic, and hand it over.
 Time for the credit card shuffle.
 You know, the daily dance of indebtedness.
 I’m a pro.
-Which big bank will like me today?

 And the buck doesn’t stop there – two SAT prep classes that start in ten days, and textbooks.
 A second SAT registration in January.
-Books needed for the first day of school, supplies, clothes (he’s grown again), AP exams, IB exams… And this is public school.
+Books needed for the first day of school, supplies, clothes (he’s grown again), AP exams, IB exams.

 Budgeting bliss.
 Not.

-Remember those comments on greater optimism relative to mounting debt?
-Right.
-I’m harping.
 No one likes debt, and no one I know feels any better about it.

 But there’s always good news!
 And the good news is…